rmeyerth/slop-site/blog/2023-06-09-release/index.md

     println("Loop " + i);
 }
 ```
-So far so easy, with our traditional approach we can define the following:
+So far so easy, with our traditional approach we can define the following?
 ```
 'for' '(' ( expr ';' expr ';' expr ) ')' '{' ( expr ';' )+ '}'
 ```
-Ok, fine but how would you now add single line support like the following:
+Fine, but how would we now add single line support like the following:
 ```java
 for (int i = 0;i < 10;i++) println("Loop " + i);
 ```